 If you want your mask to protect yourself and others the most, you must wear it correctly.
 Wash your hands before putting it on, and make sure to cover your nose, mouth and chin.
+When worn correctly, many masks can potentially protect you against microbes and bacteria.
 When you take it off, use the handles on the sides and rewash your hands after disposing of it.

 In rare cases, people shouldn’t wear masks.
 They should not be worn by the following:

 All of these individuals run an asphyxiation risk that supersedes that presented by infectious disease.
 However, if you don’t fall into one of these categories, please protect yourself and others.